A guide to the carnival season in ‘s-Hertogenbosch

 The Town’s anthem, written in 1884 by Driek Pakaon and composed by Hannes Krassert, is an ode to Oeteldonk.
 It is composed of three stanzas, of which in practice only the first is usually sung.
 It is loudly sung on the square in front of Oeteldonk Central on Sunday morning by thousands of frenzied Oeteldonkers.
 This is the day that the Carnival Prince arrives. .
 The song is concluded with a three-word and loudly shouted “long live the Prince!” by Driek Pakaon.
 Want to sing along too?
 Start practising https://www.youtube.com/watch?v=e6nLGgT75RE

-Student association at JADS, DSA Pattern, organizes a special pre-Carnaval Event.
+Student association at JADS, DSA Pattern, organizes a special Carnaval Event.
 They also offer scarves and an emblem to meet the dressing requirements for Oeteldonk.
-Discover the possibilities via the event link here.
+More info will follow soon, but you can put it in your calendar already or

 Want to know all about Carnival?